adamkalmou/frontend/README.md

 4. Select the species (sardine or rails)
 5. Click "Generate Map" to create the prediction visualization
 6. Download the generated map if needed

-## How to Edit This Code

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/4cf062f9-27f6-4cb4-a0cc-be9621c60735) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

-**Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.

-**Edit a file directly in GitHub**

-- Navigate to the desired file(s).
-- Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.

-**Use GitHub Codespaces**

-- Navigate to the main page of your repository.
-- Click on the "Code" button (green button) near the top right.
-- Select the "Codespaces" tab.
-- Click on "New codespace" to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.